cliffhall/in-app-pro-shop/docs/README.md

 [ERC-721 non-fungible tokens](http://erc721.org/).

-A small percentage (3%) of each sale goes to the Franchise Owner [Futurescale, Inc.](http://futurescale.com), and the rest is immediately available for withdrawal by the Shop Owner.
+A small percentage (3%) of each sale goes to the Franchise Owner (the contract deployer), and the rest is immediately available for withdrawal by the Shop Owner.

+Prices are set in a stable fiat currency (USD, EUR, or GBP) so that sudden swings in ETH price don't make items to expensive or cheap, keeping the market stable for the Shop Owner.

+Current Fiat currency quotes are retrieved from [Fiat Contract](https://fiatcontract.com/) at time of sale, in order to ensure the purchaser has sent the appropriate amount of ether for the transaction.

 ## Background
 In-App purchases are an undeniably huge potential revenue stream for any